Xentrk/x3mRouting/README.md

   3. After the update has completed, select the **[u]  Update to new version of x3mRouting** option.

 During the update process, the x3mRouting Installation Menu will:
-  * Backup the current x3mRouting directory contents to **/jffs/scripts/x3mRouting/backup**.
+  * Backup **/jffs/scripts/nat-start** and copy the x3mRouting directory contents to **/jffs/scripts/x3mRouting/backup**.
   * Remove obsolete x3mRouting scripts.
-  * Any LAN Client Routing nvram files that exist will get moved to **/jffs/addons/x3mRouting** and the x3mRouting_client_rules file to **/jffs/scripts/x3mRouting** from the **/jffs/configs** directory.
+  * Any LAN Client Routing nvram files that exist will get moved to **/jffs/addons/x3mRouting** and the **x3mRouting_client_rules** file from **/jffs/configs** to **/jffs/scripts/x3mRouting** directory.
-  * Update existing scripts to the new version.
+  * **/jffs/scripts/nat-start** and openvpn-event files in the **/jffs/scripts/x3mRouting** directory will be scanned for references to the old scripts or routing rules.
+A conversion file will get created in **/jffs/scripts/x3mRouting/x3mRouting_Conversion.sh** containing the new script entries using the new usage syntax.
-  * Check for and remove prior x3mRouting version entries found in **/jffs/scripts/nat-start** or vpnclientX-route-up files.
-After removal of prior x3mRouting version entries, the file will be scanned for other entries.
-If only a **#!/bin/sh** and comment lines exist, the user will be prompted to remove the file.
+  * Remove prior x3mRouting version entries found in **/jffs/scripts/nat-start** or **vpnclientX-route-up** files.
+If only a **#!/bin/sh** or comment lines exist, the user will be prompted to remove the file.
 The recommendation is to select the option to remove the file.
+A backup of **nat-start** and the local x3mRouing repository exists in case you need to recover.
-  * **/jffs/scripts/nat-start** and openvpn-event files in the **/jffs/scripts/x3mRouting** directory will be scanned for references to the old scripts or routing rules.
-A conversion file will get created in **/jffs/scripts/x3mRouting/x3mRouting_Conversion.sh** containing the new script entries.
-After the conversion file has been created, the old entries will be removed from **/jffs/scripts/nat-start** and openvpn-event files.
+  * Update the remaining x3mRouting scripts to the new version.

 4. View the **/jffs/scripts/x3mRouting/x3mRouting_Conversion.sh** script and validate.
 A line showing the prior entry and file source will be shown with the new entry.
 Only entries involving routing to the WAN interface may require an edit.
 The new version requires that the VPN Client to bypass be specified.
 The conversion utility will assume the VPN Client you want to bypass is '1'.
 If necessary, edit the '1' to be the VPN Client number '1-5' you want to bypass.
-When done, save the conversion script and execute it (e.g. sh x3mRouting_Conversion.sh).
-After execution, the IPSET list and associated routing rules, if specified, will be created along with the required entries in **/jffs/scripts/nat-start** and appropriate VPN Client up/down files.
+When done, save the conversion script and execute it (e.g. **sh x3mRouting_Conversion.sh**).
+After execution, the IPSET list and associated routing rules, if specified, will be created along with the required entries in **/jffs/scripts/nat-start** and appropriate openvpn-event up/down files.
 5. Run the commands below to validate VPN Server POSTROUTING and VPN Client PREROUTING rules.
 POSTROUTING rules only get created for **VPN Server to VPN Client** and **VPN Server to IPSET List** rules.

 ````